crayray/bgfc-backend-rails/README.md

 ---

 ## General info
-This is the  API for the [NBA Stats Tracker app](https://github.com/crayray/nba-stats-tracker-react).
+This is the  API for the [Brown Girls Food Club app](https://github.com/crayray/bgfc-frontend-react).
 Please follow the installation steps here and then refer the frontend repo for more details.

 ---

 ## Technologies
-This is a single page app that loads all data via Javascript/React on the front end.
-It retrieves data from our Ruby on Rails API.
+This is a single page app that loads all data via React on the front end.
+It retrieves data from this Ruby on Rails API.
 The data is stored in a PostgreSQL database.

 ## Requirements